2021 American League Championship Series

-The 2021 American League Championship Series was the best-of-seven series in Major League Baseball (MLB) between the Boston Red Sox and the Houston Astros.
+The 2021 American League Championship Series was the best-of-seven series in Major League Baseball's (MLB) 2021 postseason between the fourth-seeded Boston Red Sox and the second-seeded Houston Astros.
 The series determined the American League pennant winner, the Astros, who advanced to the 2021 World Series.

-The series was played in a 2–3–2 format, with the first two and last two (if game 7 had been necessary) games played at the home ballpark of the higher seeded team, the Astros.
+The series was played in a 2–3–2 format, with the Astros hosting the first two and game 6 (they would also have hosted game 7 if there was one) games as the higher seeded team.
 Fox and FS1 televised all games in the United States.

 The Astros would go on to lose to the Atlanta Braves in the World Series in six games.

 Background

 The Boston Red Sox qualified for the postseason as the first wild card team in the American League.
 They defeated the New York Yankees in the Wild Card Game, then defeated the Tampa Bay Rays in four games in the Division Series.
 This was Boston's 12th appearance in the American League Championship Series (ALCS), having accrued a 6–5 record in prior appearances.

 The Houston Astros qualified for the postseason as the American League West division leaders, having won the division for the fourth time in five seasons.
 In the American League Division Series, they defeated the Chicago White Sox in four games.
 This was the fifth consecutive ALCS appearance for the Astros, which was the first time a team had accomplished this feat since the 1991–1999 Atlanta Braves and the first in the AL since the 1971–1975 Oakland Athletics.
 The Astros won two of their four prior ALCS appearances.
 When they competed in the National League (before 2013), they won one of four appearances in the National League Championship Series (NLCS).

 This was the third playoff meeting between the Red Sox and Astros.
 The series was a rematch of the 2018 ALCS, which was won by Boston in five games.
 Red Sox manager Alex Cora was the Astros bench coach during their 2017 championship season.
 Cora, along with general manager Jeff Luhnow, manager A. J. Hinch, and veteran player Carlos Beltrán, were all suspended for a full season for their roles in the Houston Astros sign stealing scandal.
 After his year long suspension ended, Cora was re-hired as the Red Sox' manager on November 6, 2020.
 The only other postseason meeting between the Astros and Red Sox came during the 2017 American League Division Series, which was won by Houston in four games.

 The Astros won the season series with the Red Sox, 5–2.
 The seven games between the two clubs were played over the course of ten days (May 31 through June 9) and the Astros outscored the Red Sox by 17 runs.

 The Astros' ace starting pitcher Lance McCullers Jr. was left off the ALCS roster due to a forearm injury.